mpdf/mpdf.github.io/what-else-can-i-do/pdf-x-1a-compliance.md

 ## Fonts

-<p>All fonts must be embedded in a PDF/X file. mPDF normally uses the core Adobe fonts (Helvetica, Times, Courier, Symbol and Zapfdingbats) in a number of situations, and these font files are not available to embed.
-This affects:</p>
+All fonts must be embedded in a PDF/X file. mPDF normally uses the core Adobe fonts (Helvetica, Times, Courier, Symbol and Zapfdingbats) in a number of situations, and these font files are not available to embed.
+This affects:

 <ul>
 <li><span class="parameter">$useCoreFontsOnly</span> is not permitted</li>
 <li>lists <code>&lt;ul&gt;</code> cannot use Zapfdingbats font for bullets</li>
 <li>form element <code>&lt;select&gt;</code> cannot use Zapfdingbats character as the drop-down symbol</li>
 <li>ISBN/ISSN barcode cannot use Helvetica for the ISBN number (above the bar)</li>
 </ul>

-<p>Also, the fonts GB, BIG5, UHC and SJIS which reference the free CJK font pack from Adobe cannot be used</p>
+Also, the fonts GB, BIG5, UHC and SJIS which reference the free CJK font pack from Adobe cannot be used

 ## Transparency and Annotations

-<p>Because PDF/X-1a has the objective of ensuring reliable reproduction of the document, no objects may be transparent or semi-transparent.
-This affects:</p>
+Because PDF/X-1a has the objective of ensuring reliable reproduction of the document, no objects may be transparent or semi-transparent.
+This affects:

 <ul>
 <li>watermarks text or images</li>
 <li>images with the CSS property <span class="parameter">opacity</span> set</li>